AidanCioppa04/Adaptive-LED-Strip/README.md

   -ground to ground\
   -5V to 5V\
   -data line to pin 9

+## To Use
+Wave hand in front of motion sensor to toggle between on and off.\
+Lights will brighten or dim depending on brightness in room

+Brightness is designed to smoothly transition between values (If you would like to see brightness change quickly, hold a flashlight in front of the sensor or cover it with you hand)

 It is reccomended to run the ground and 5V from the arduino onto a breadboard and attach the sensors via the breadboard as there are not enough 5V/GND pins on the arduino to accomodate for the three peripherals